vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 # Templates are Important

 I probably sound like a broken record, but this simple setup of having code in version control, testing and deploying, and keeping some important outputs or even interactive web content?
-There are endless many use cases!
+There are endless use cases!
 The exciting thing is that while these initial bases can be a lot to create, once you have your template?
 It is **so** easy to hand to someone else and they get the same beautiful thing.
 As a developer, I've gone from a mindset of

 > How do I create a new tool to do the thing